castorini/docTTTTTquery/README.md

 We make the following data available for download:

-+ `doc_query_pairs.train.tsv`: Approximately 500,000 pairs of passage-query pairs used to train the model.
++ `doc_query_pairs.train.tsv`: Approximately 500,000 passage-query pairs used to train the model.
 + `queries.dev.small.tsv`: 6,980 queries from the MS MARCO dev set.
-In this tsv file, the first column is the query id, and the second is the query text.
+In this tsv file, the first column is the query id and the second is the query text.
 + `qrels.dev.small.tsv`: 7,437 pairs of query relevant passage ids from the MS MARCO dev set.
-In this tsv file, the first column is the query id, and the third column is the passage id.
+In this tsv file, the first column is the query id and the third column is the passage id.
 The other two columns (second and fourth) are not used.
-+ `collection.tar.gz`: All passages (8,841,823) in the MS MARCO corpus.
-In this tsv file, the first column is the passage id, and the second is the passage text.
++ `collection.tar.gz`: All passages (8,841,823) in the MS MARCO passage corpus.
+In this tsv file, the first column is the passage id and the second is the passage text.
 + `predicted_queries_topk_sampling.zip`: 80 predicted queries for each MS MARCO passage, using T5-base and top-_k_ sampling.
 + `run.dev.small.tsv`:  Approximately 6,980,000 pairs of dev set queries and retrieved passages using the passages expanded with docTTTTTquery + BM25.
 In this tsv file, the first column is the query id, the second column is the passage id, and the third column is the rank of the passage.
 There are 1000 passages per query in this file.
 + `t5-base.zip`: trained T5 model used for generating the expansions.